-There is room for up to twenty improvements per sale.
+Grids allow for up to twenty improvements per sale.
 If the user/analyst has more than 20 structures, attempt to group those of similar type and/or utility and condition.
 Input the information about an improvement in the tab order (top to bottom), for as you move from cell to cell, the values for effective age and remaining life will calculate and update automatically.
-For example as below left, enter data for a house of 1300 s-f with good utility and condition.
-With Total Life of 50 years, RCN/Unit of $45, and Physical Depreciation of 20% entered, the software will calculate the remaining life as 40.
+For example as below left, enter data for a house of 2,188 sf with average utility and fair condition.
+With Total Life of 50 years, RCN/Unit of $140 (green box), and Physical Depreciation of 70% entered, the software will calculate the remaining life as 15 years.

-The improvement contribution is already known because it is based on the Land Mix Analysis (also known as the “remainder” shown by red arrow below); it was copied to the bottom of the improvement grid to allow the user to see the difference between the total entered improvement contribution and the known contributory value.
-Adjustments to depreciation are made until these two values match.
-The appraiser must decide how the depreciation is to be allocated among the improvements and to what degree the depreciation is physical, functional, or external.
+The improvement contribution is the price “residual” after Land Mix Analysis (also known as the “remainder” shown by red arrow below); it was copied to the bottom of the improvement grid to allow the user to visualize the difference between that residual versus the manually entered improvement contribution and total calculated building-by-building (green arrow).
+The appraiser must decide how the depreciation is to be allocated between the improvements — or the degree the depreciation is physical, functional, or external.
 See a video about Depreciation Options.

 There is an optional link at the bottom of each improvement to create an expanded Improvement Detail analysis page.
 This option is recommended for specialized improvements or where more information is required.
 Choose the type: Generic or House.
 For House, the house-specific data points will transfer into the UCRR Sales Comparison Approach page in ClickFORMS or any other ClickForms container.
-Improvement Detail pages do transfer into a report by individual improvement as part of the total sale documentation.
+Improvement Detail pages DO transfer into a report by individual improvement as part of the total sale documentation.

 An Attribute List is created in the same manner as a Land List.
-When the expanded improvement page is in view, the Attribute List is empty.
+When the expanded improvement page is chosen, the Attribute List is empty.
 Enter the attributes for the improvement in the appropriate cells.
-To save the list for future use, click the drop-down arrow and choose Add and name the list.
+To save the list for future use, click the drop-down arrow and choose Add — then name the list.
 The point is to sync all potential subject’s and improvement lists for this property type so that one “macro-list” covers all attributes for each specific group.